CallumBeaney/blogge/content/blog/hackathon.md

 # Teamwork and academia

-Working with these academics was vitalizing.
-A couple of teammates were especially adept at prototyping & making workflows/basic storyboards.
-Another was a natural manager.
-Others had great intution for concisely communicating (and cataloguing) relevant factual & technical information.

 Though using Figma with only a little practice was a challenge, the most difficult thing was properly interacting with my fellow groupmates - as a developer I was also charged with helping to 'manage' the team a little, advising on ideas and keeping things on track so as to prevent scope creep.
 But really, I just wanted to follow every tangent.
 Also difficult was appropriately involving myself creatively; I was supposed to do so, but not too much, and I was at the start slightly too focused on this and not enough on those parts of my role.

 <br>